Contents

 Rankings can distort the market.

 In a balanced, open, and honest school ranking ecosystem, there would be a range of different rankings, each specialized in a particular aspect of the “college experience”.
 Students could compare and cross-reference the data and metrics based on their own priorities.
-We are not there yet.
+While various college rankings on the market utilize very different methodologies, we are not there yet..

 Popular online programs